mhydock/DERPS/01 - Getting Started.md

 Before creating your character, you and your Game Master must agree on whether the game will be using the _Basic_ or _Advanced_ ruleset.
 The rulesets are largely the same, but the _Advanced_ ruleset requires more math and bookkeeping, so for players who prefer to do less math and do not like taking notes, the _Basic_ ruleset might be preferred.
 Throughout the rest of this text, the _Basic_ ruleset will be assumed, with _Advanced_ variant rules mentioned in asides.

-A character at its core requires three things: base attributes, a race, and a class.
+A character at its core requires three things: base attributes, a lineage, and a class.
+A background occupation can also be included, which may grant additional skills or modifiers.
 Optionally, if players are interested in the concept of "Alignment" then they may choose this during creation as well.
 Everything else, a character's appearance, gender, backstory, etc. are all for flavor and have little to no mechanical bearing on the playing of the character.

-It should be noted that there is no explicit required combination of attributes, race, and class.
+It should be noted that there is no explicit required combination of attributes, lineage, and class.
 An orc can be a paladin, a fighter can have cripplingly-low strength; the only thing that matters is what do _you_ the player want to play.
 Some classes have suggestions for base attributes, to make playing them easier, but in the end, they are but suggestions, and you are free to ignore them.
 The only time this is not the case is when multiclassing, which may require an attribute to be of a certain level before a second or more class can be obtained.
 Multiclassing will be explained in detail later on.

 ## Base Attributes

 All characters are defined by three core attributes: their _Body_, their _Mind_, and their _Soul_.
-* The _Body_ attribute affects one's proficiency in combat, athletic abilities, endurance, health; in short, all physically-oriented attributes are derived from _Body_.
+* The _Body_ attribute affects one's proficiency in combat, athletic abilities, endurance, Hit Points; in short, all physically-oriented attributes are derived from _Body_.
 If you are building a character with a heavy focus on combat, whether melee or ranged, this is the attribute to pay attention to.
 * The _Mind_, on the other hand, governs all mental attributes and abilities, such as one's mental fortitude, their capacity to learn new things, and their ability to focus under stress, in addition to other particulars, like magic use.
 Naturally, this is the most important attribute for spellcasters, like wizards, sorcerers, and summoners.
-* The last attribute, the _Soul_ attribute, is the attribute that determines one's connection to deities and to other people and creatures; it is your character's "heart", and is essential if you are playing a priest, bard, or druid.
-If playing other classes, it may appear useless, but what is oft forgotten is that a little charisma or empathy can go a long way in negotiations, making this a vital attribute for diplomatic characters.
+* Finally, the _Soul_ attribute is the attribute that determines one's connection to deities and to other people and creatures; it is your character's "heart", and is essential if you are playing a priest, bard, or druid.
+Regardless of character class, a little charisma or empathy can go a long way in negotiations, making this a vital attribute for diplomatic characters.

 > **Advanced Attributes**
 >